dpwiese/flying-notes-vitepress/docs/cfi-notes/foi/human-behavior.md

+# Human Behavior

-# Effects of Human Behavior and Communication on the Learning Process
+This page covers *Task A. Effects of Human Behavior and Communication on the Learning Process* from the [FAA-S-ACS-25 Flight Instructor for Airplane Category Airman Certification Standards](https://www.faa.gov/training_testing/testing/acs/cfi_airplane_acs_25.pdf).

 ## Elements of Human Behavior